kpylinskyi/book-management-system/README.md

 ---

 Feel free to reach out if you have any questions or need further clarification on the setup or functionality of this project.

-### Key Sections

-- **Project Structure**: Explains where the frontend and backend code is located.
-- **Features**: Describes what functionalities are provided by both the frontend and backend.
-- **Setup Instructions**: Provides step-by-step instructions to set up both the frontend and backend environments.
-- **API Documentation**: Basic information about the API endpoints.
-- **Additional Information**: Information on where to find the code and how to contribute.
-- **Evaluation Criteria**: Lists the criteria used to evaluate the project.
-- **License**: Mentions the licensing details if applicable.